 I see the utter insanity of our world.
 I see the brutalising illusions.
 I see how the refusal to look is really fear of the pain.
 I see how that fear is covering heartbreak, and the heartbreak is covering the void – the yawning chasm into which I cannot fall because I will never make it out.

 I see that I am the void.
 Whatever I believe I am, whatever stories I tell, they’re lies against the truth of the glory of Being.
-Would I would rather be destroyed by the illusion of control than surrender to the mystery?
+Would I rather be destroyed by the illusion of control than surrender to the mystery?

 This is what drives the desperate madness of our world.
 We would rather destroy ourselves than surrender our pride.